JesusBedoy/api_inventory/README.md

 }

-DELETE /products/{id}
+**DELETE /products/{id}**

 Deletes a product by ID.

 # Notes

-*The database name is inventory.
+-The database name is inventory.
-*All requests require the correct Content-Type header, set to application/json when sending data.
+-All requests require the correct Content-Type header, set to application/json when sending data.
-*The frontend part can be run in visual studio with some extension, for example: live server
+-The frontend part can be run in visual studio with some extension, for example: live server